The Difference Engine: Awards and recognition

 The novel was nominated for the British Science Fiction Award in 1990, the Nebula Award for Best Novel in 1991, and both the John W. Campbell Memorial Award and the Prix Aurora Award in 1992.

 In review

 In a non-contemporaneous review, Matt Mitrovich, writing for AmazingStories.com, describes The Difference Engine as "a rich and imaginative glimpse at a world dealing with the opportunities and pitfalls that come with advanced technology", describing it as written in "superb prose [that] helps paint a gritty, but believable setting", and applauding the novel's presentation of realistic, flawed characters, and the authors' "amazing depth of knowledge about the culture and technological capabilities of the era".

 In scholarship

 The novel has attracted the attention of scholars.
 Jay Clayton explores the book's attitude toward hacking, and its treatment of Charles Babbage and Ada Lovelace.
-Herbert Sussman argues that in the The Difference Engine, Gibson and Sterling rewrite Benjamin Disraeli's novel Sybil.
+Herbert Sussman argues that in The Difference Engine, Gibson and Sterling rewrite Benjamin Disraeli's novel Sybil.
 Brian McHale relates this work to postmodern interest in finding a "new way of 'doing' history in fiction."